lizhanmit/java-design-patterns/README.md

 #### `Optional<T>`

 Java 8 introduced a built-in data type `java.util.Optional<T>`, which comes with a set of methods to explicitly deal with the absence of a value.

 ---

-## Test Hygiene

-### Test Naming

-Name the test after the behavior.

-Rules of thumb:

-- Use domain terminology: Align the vocabulary used in your test names with that used when describing the problem domain or referred by the application itself.
-- Use natural language: Every test name should be something that you can easily read as a sentence.
-It should always describe some behavior in a readable way.
-- Be descriptive: Shortest name is not necessarily best.

-### Behavior Not Implementation

-You should only be testing the public behavior of whatever is being tested.

-The tests should only invoke the public API methods of the system and not try to inspect the internal state of the objects or the design.
-This is one of the key mistakes made by developers that leads to hard-to-maintain tests.

-Relying on specific implementation details results in brittle tests.

----